kwchurch/Benchmarking_past_present_future/README.md

 including data outside of English.

 <p>
-Bio: Brian MacWhinney is Teresa Heinz Professor of Psychology, Computational Linguistics, and Modern Languages at Carnegie Mellon University.
+Bios: Brian MacWhinney is Teresa Heinz Professor of Psychology, Computational Linguistics, and Modern Languages at Carnegie Mellon University.
 His Unified Competition Model analyzes first and second language learning as aspects of a single basic system.
 He has